Emirates Employment and Immigration Laws 2026: Complete Guide to New Visa Rules, Regulations & Penalties

 Sponsorship Rules for Emirates Visas

-All foreign applicants require sponsorship by a UAE national, licensed company, hotel, or travel agency.
+All foreign applicants require sponsorship by a Emirates national, licensed company, hotel, or travel agency.
 Sponsors are responsible for the applicant’s compliance with visa regulations.
 Unauthorized or fraudulent sponsorship can result in fines or visa cancellation.

-UAE Visa Issuing Authorities
+Emirates Visa Issuing Authorities

 Visa processing and approvals are handled by: